 Teach and practice water safety skills

-- Teach children to stay away from drains or suction outlets
+- Stay away from drains or suction outlets

-- Never enter a pool or hot tub that has a loose, broken, or missing drain cover–children’s hair, limbs, jewelry, or bathing suits can get stuck in a drain or suction opening
+- Never enter a pool or hot tub that has a loose, broken, or missing drain cover–hair, limbs, jewelry, or bathing suits can get stuck in a drain or suction opening

 - Teach children to swim, float, and other vital water skills